-2.1 Key Role of the Police and Crime Commissioner
+3 Key Role of the Police and Crime Commissioner

-The legal powers and duties of the PCC are established by legislation and summarised within the Policing Protocol Order 2011.
+3.1 The legal powers and duties of the PCC are established by legislation and summarised within the Policing Protocol Order 2011.
 This Scheme does not seek to list all statutory duties of the PCC.

-2.1.1 The key roles of the PCC are:
+3.2 The key roles of the PCC are:

-- To hold the Chief Constable to account on behalf of the public for the performance of the Force - To be the recipient of all funding related to policing - Set the strategic direction and objectives of the Force through the Police and Crime Plan, having regard to the Strategic Policing Requirement - Secure the maintenance of an efficient and effective police force for Northamptonshire - Set the budget, determine the level of precept and allocate funds and assets (including the allocation of such assets and funds to particular functions) to the Chief Constable - Ensure that the Chief Constable puts the appropriate measures and resources in place to secure strong financial management - Appoint, suspend and if necessary remove the Chief Constable - Enter into collaboration agreements that improve the efficiency and effectiveness of policing for one or more police force, in consultation with the Chief Constable (where it relates to the functions of the police force, then it must be with the agreement of the Chief Constable) - Enter into collaborations, partnerships and contracts with other parties other than police forces - Hear the voice of the public - Publish information specified by the Secretary of State and any information the PCC considers necessary to enable the people of the force area to assess performance - Produce an annual report to the Police and Crime Panel on delivery against the Police and Crime Plan - Monitor all complaints made against officers and staff, having responsibility for complaints against the Chief Constable
+- To hold the Chief Constable to account on behalf of the public for the performance of the Force - To be the recipient of all funding related to policing - Set the strategic direction and objectives of the Force through the Police and Crime Plan, having regard to the Strategic Policing Requirement - Secure the maintenance of an efficient and effective police force for Northamptonshire - Set the budget, determine the level of precept and allocate funds and assets (including the allocation of such assets and funds to particular functions) to the Chief Constable - Ensure that the Chief Constable puts the appropriate measures and resources in place to secure strong financial management. - Appoint, suspend and if necessary remove the Chief Constable - Enter into collaboration agreements that improve the efficiency and effectiveness of policing for one or more police force, in consultation with the Chief Constable (where it relates to the functions of the police force, then it must be with the agreement of the Chief Constable) - Enter into collaborations, partnerships and contracts with other parties other than police forces - Hear the voice of the public - Publish information specified by the Secretary of State and any information the PCC considers necessary to enable the people of the force area to assess performance - Produce an annual report to the Police and Crime Panel on delivery against the Police and Crime Plan - Monitor all complaints made against officers and staff, having responsibility for complaints against the Chief Constable - Make Crime and Disorder Reduction Grants - Ensure the delivery of services for victims within their area - Have oversight of the delivery of community safety and crime reduction in the area - Have responsibility for the enhancement of the delivery of the criminal justice system in their area

-- Make Crime and Disorder Reduction Grants - Ensure the delivery of services for victims within their area - Have oversight of the delivery of community safety and crime reduction in the area - Have responsibility for the enhancement of the delivery of the criminal justice system in their area - Appoint a Chief Executive and Chief Finance Officer to ensure the appropriate management of staff and budgets on behalf of the PCC - Approve any requests for financial assistance to officers in legal proceedings. - 2.1.2 The PCC will require access to information and officers and staff of the Chief Constable within their Force area.
-Such access to any information must not be unreasonably withheld or obstructed by the Chief Constable and/or fetter the Chief Constable's discretion and control of the Force. - 2.1.3 To deliver these functions, the PCC will, where necessary or appropriate: - Commission services to be provided by the Force for the public, specifying clearly what functions the Force will be required to provide as part of the allocation of assets and funds to the Chief Constable - Commission other providers to provide any function required to deliver services to the public to discharge the PCC's statutory duties - How this operates in practice is set out in the OPCC Commissioning Framework (Appendix 3).
-This framework will be reviewed as appropriate in line with budget and precept considerations
+- Appoint a Chief Executive and Chief Finance Officer to ensure the appropriate management of staff and budgets on behalf of the PCC - 3.3 The PCC will require access to information and officers and staff of the Chief Constable within their Force area.
+Such access to any information must not be unreasonably withheld or obstructed by the Chief Constable and/or fetter the Chief Constable's discretion and control of the Force - 3.4 To deliver these functions, the PCC will where necessary or appropriate: - Commission services to be provided by the Force for the public, specifying clearly what functions the Force will be required to provide as part of the allocation of assets and funds to the Chief Constable - Commission other providers to provide any function required to deliver services to the public to discharge the PCC's statutory duties

+How this operates in practice is set out in the OPCC Commissioning Framework (Section 14).

-2.2 Key Role of the Chief Constable
+4 Key Role of the Chief Constable